Your Weekly Weather Report

 Surf Report

+A 6- to 8-foot northwesterly (305-degree, deep-water) sea and swell (with a 5- to 17-second period) is forecast to arrive along our coastline on Sunday afternoon through Monday morning, increasing to 8 to 10 feet (with 5- to 15-second period) on Monday afternoon and night.

+A 6- to 8-foot northwesterly (300-degree, deep-water) swell (with an 8- to 14-second period) is forecast along our coastline on Tuesday into Wednesday morning.

-An 8- to 10-foot northwesterly (315-degree, deep-water) sea and swell (with a 5- to 15-second period) is expected Sunday, decreasing to 6 to 8 feet (with 7- to 14-second period) on Monday.
-A 4- to 6-foot northwesterly swell is forecast on Tuesday morning.
+An 11- to 13-foot northwesterly (310-degree, deep-water) sea and swell (with a 7- to 17-second period) is forecast along on Wednesday afternoon through Thursday, decreasing to 6 to 8 feet (with an 8- to 14-second period) on Friday.

-An 8- to 10-foot westerly (270-degree, deep-water) swell (with an 8- to 12-second period) will arrive along the Central Coast on Tuesday afternoon and will remain at this level through Wednesday.
-Increasing southerly winds will generate 3- to 5-foot southerly seas and a low storm surge on Tuesday evening into Wednesday morning.
-This condition combined with 6.5-foot-high tide on Tuesday could produce minor tidal overflow.
-Strong to gale-force (25 to 38 mph) northwesterly winds along the California coastline will produce a 7- to 9-foot northwesterly (315-degree, deep-water) sea and swell (with a 7- to 11-second period) on Thursday through Saturday.

 This Week’s PG&E Safety Tip